grexor/apa/docs/source/apaExpress_go.rst

 .. _go:

-Gene Ontology (GO) enrichment analysis
+GO, Gene Ontology enrichment analysis
 --------------------------------------
 The target genes identified in the comparison of choice are used for a standard hypergeometric test of GO term enrichment.
 We use all polyA genes as the **reference set** and perform 6 different enrichment analysis: